 Top Stories For You

-The Daily Life of a Coal Miner: A Glimpse Into the World Inside a Coal Mine
+Life Of A Coal Miner: The World Inside a Coal Mine

 West Virginia had the highest population of coal miners in the United States (12.1k), followed by Kentucky and Wyoming.
 Let’s take a closer look at the daily life of a coal miner and gain insight into the world inside a coal mine.